 “The problem is not you.
 The problem is the problem.
 It’s hard because it’s hard.
 The solution is mechanical.
 Work the problem.” -Steven Pressfield

 I don’t believe in a one-size-fits-all approach.
 My coaching will be individualized to fit your unique personality and your specific needs.
-Figuring out what works for you will probably involve many little experiments.

 Let’s do this.